dm4t2/vue-currency-input/docs/api/README.md

 # API

 ## setValue
 Sets the value of an input programmatically.
-This method is also exposed as Vue instance method `$setValue` when [installed as Vue plugin](/guide/#installation).
+This method is also exposed as Vue instance method `$currencyInput.setValue` when [installed as Vue plugin](/guide/#installation).

 #### Arguments
 Name | Type | Description